theRAPTLab/gsgo/docs/00-dev-log.md

 * I don't like the way I am overiding CSS in the components.
 There is a better way to do this but I forgot how MUI handles it.

+Fleshed out V1 with notes from Joshua's wireframe.
+Next to make components from the common elements.

+## THURSDAY - BURST 2/3